TelegramBotsAPI/Telegram.Bots/docs/README.md

 # Telegram.Bots
-> A .NET 6 wrapper for the Telegram Bot API 6.2.
+> A .NET Standard 2.1 wrapper for the Telegram Bot API 6.2.

 ![Status][1] [![Nuget][2]][5] [![Downloads][3]][5] ![License][4]